MicrosoftDocs/azure-devops-docs/docs/billing/add-backup-billing-managers.md

 6. If your update is complete, choose **Save**.

-A backup billing manager is added to your VSTS account.
+A backup billing manager is added to your VSTS organization.

 >[!Note]
 >If you're giving access to a user who isn't already in your directory, this user must accept their invitation, received via email, before they have access to the Azure subscription.